ieshaw/Mathematics/LaTex_Setup.md

 2. Install Latexing
 3. Link to Skim

+## Install LaTeX

+For Mac, use [MacTeX](https://tug.org/mactex/mactex-download.html).
+This may take a while to download.

 ## Install Latexing
+Great into is also [here](https://github.com/LaTeXing/LaTeXing-Documentation/blob/master/intro.md).
 To install Latexing, you first need to have Package Control.
 Fire up Sublime
 ```
 Tools > Install Package Control